 Often when we try to remember to breathe effectively, our bodies also remember things that we are trying to hold inside.
 Relaxing the muscles of the breath may release some of these emotions that have been hidden from consciousness.

 In addition to the above breathing exercise to build up stamina and control of the breath, one of the easiest way to calm you is with the alternate nostril breathing technique.
-This a a classic yoga pranayama.
+This is a classic yoga pranayama.
 It will help you remember to breathe through both nostrils.

 The yogis figured out a long time ago that we breathe predominantly through one nostril!
 This exercise increases your oxygenation by learning to breathe through both!
 This pranayama practice will calm you and rejuvenate you, because breath is life!